RamyEB/webRTC-webcam-introduction/README.md

 ### Installation

-- Add your Firebase configuration into the config.js file.

     npm install
     npm run dev

 ### Requirements

-npm which typically comes with Node.js
+Add your Firebase configuration into the config.js file. npm which typically comes with Node.js - Node LTS is recommended